Skip to main content

 The National Heart, Lung, and Blood Institute guidelines recommend that these predictors should be used to assess weight-related health risk.

+In some cases, BMI is not always the best way to describe an individual’s weight-related health.
 People with increased muscularity may have a high BMI not necessarily due to excessive body fat, and these BMIs would typically fall in overweight range.
-However, muscle builders with BMIs in the obese range will usually have a large percentage of body fat.
+However, muscle builders with BMIs in the obese range will usually have a larger percentage of body fat.

 BMI Risk Categories